Skip to main content

 Joseph Hwang

-The issues addressed in this article are not only pertinent to K-pop idol trainees but also to artists who are preparing to make their debut.
+The issues addressed in this article are pertinent not only to K-pop idol trainees but also to artists who are preparing to debut.

 1. Legal Relationship

-K-pop idol trainees selected through auditions and production companies enter a contractual agreement.
-The production company invests financial resources for the training and education of the selected trainees, and the trainees sign an exclusive contract, agreeing not to transfer to another production company during the contract period.
-The act of investing in an individual is predicated upon the protection and respect of their personality and autonomy.
-Nevertheless, as the individual who has been invested has the capacity for free will, should they betray the investor and sign with another company, the investor is first obliged to bear the losses.
-The relationship between the production company and the trainee is proportionality, whereby the former bears the risk of loss due to the inalienability of the latter's human rights.
+K-pop idol trainees selected through auditions and production companies enter into a contractual agreement.
+The production company invests financial resources in the training and education of the selected trainees, and the trainees sign an exclusive contract agreeing not to transfer to another production company during the contract period.
+The act of investing in an individual is predicated on respecting their personality and autonomy.
+Nevertheless, since the individual who has been invested in possesses the capacity for free will, if they betray the investor and sign with another company, the investor must bear the losses.
+The relationship between the production company and the trainee is one of proportionality, whereby the former bears the risk of loss due to the inalienability of the latter’s human rights.
 Conversely, the trainee is subject to numerous constraints.

 The contractual relationship between K-pop idol trainees and production companies does not align with the conventional definition of employment as outlined in the Labor Code.
-Despite this, the production company does retain the right to oversee and direct the activities of the trainees.
-The relationship is interpreted as such because the trainee is subject to the company's control, which serves as the trainer, to receive education and training.
+Despite this, the production company retains the right to oversee and direct the activities of the trainees.
+This relationship is interpreted as such because the trainee is subject to the company’s control, which acts as the trainer, in order to receive education and training.

 2. Human Rights Issues

 There are numerous reasons why a trainee may terminate their contract with a production company before their debut or leave an idol group.
 The most prevalent reasons are discord or incompatibility among group members, followed by emotional distress in the relationship with the company or dissatisfaction with management and supervision.
-Furthermore, how production companies oversee and manage idols who have already made their debut presents a separate set of considerations.
-This is the issue of romantic relationships.
+Furthermore, how production companies oversee and manage idols who have already made their debut presents a separate set of considerations regarding the issue of romantic relationships.

 The distinction between girl groups and boy groups in K-pop is largely attributed to the fact that most idols tend to be attracted to the opposite sex.
-This indicates that K-pop idols are more readily identified for their artistic abilities than their vocal or choreographic skills, as they must initially capture the public's attention through their appearance and image.
+This indicates that K-pop idols are more readily identified by their artistic abilities than by their vocal or choreographic skills, as they must initially capture the public’s attention through their appearance and image.
 This also implies that K-pop idol groups must appeal to the opposite sex to maintain their status as artists.
-Consequently, should a K-pop idol become embroiled in a romantic scandal with another fellow artist, or should such information become public knowledge, the idol's career could be jeopardized by negative responses from fans.
+Consequently, if a K-pop idol becomes embroiled in a romantic scandal with another artist, or if such information becomes public knowledge, the idol’s career could be jeopardized by negative responses from fans.

-To mitigate the financial consequences of such a public response, K-pop production companies endeavor to prevent the distribution of information regarding their idols' relationships or to prevent the emergence of a scandal.
-This precautionary measure is often applied from the outset of an idol's training period.
-If an idol is deemed untrustworthy, the production company may finally suffer financial losses.
-This is why the idol's cell phone is frequently checked, whether regularly or unexpectedly.
-In certain instances, the exclusive contract for trainees stipulates that the production company's inspection of the trainees' personal information is contingent upon the consent of the trainees' parents.
+To mitigate the financial consequences of such a public response, K-pop production companies endeavor to prevent the distribution of information regarding their idols’ relationships and to avoid the emergence of scandals.
+This precautionary measure is often applied from the outset of an idol’s training period.
+If an idol is deemed untrustworthy, the production company may ultimately suffer financial losses.
+This is why the idol’s cell phone is frequently checked, whether regularly or unexpectedly.
+In certain instances, the exclusive contract for trainees stipulates that the production company’s inspection of the trainees’ personal information is contingent upon their parents’ consent.

 3. Legal Regulations